stevegt/WireViz/docs/CONTRIBUTING.md

 ## Pull Request workflow

-- Fork this repository and clone it on your local machine.
+1. Fork this repository and clone it on your local machine.
-- Create a new feature branch on top of the `dev` branch.
+1. Create a new feature branch on top of the `dev` branch.
-- Make any changes to the code on your feature branch.
+1. Commit your code changes to this feature branch.
-- Push the changes to your fork.
+1. Push the changes to your fork.
-- Create new pull request.
+1. Submit a new pull request, using `dev` as the base branch.

 ### Hints